Understanding Obsessive-Compulsive Disorder -- Diagnosis and Treatment

 What Are the Treatments for OCD?

 Not every person with OCD responds to the same treatment.
-Treatment options include drug treatment as well as behavioral treatments.
+Treatment options include medications as well as behavioral treatments.
 People with OCD should discuss treatment strategies with their therapists.
 For most people, a combination of these treatments works best.

-Recent studies show that drugs that affect a specific brain chemical -- serotonin -- are particularly helpful in OCD.
-These include a class of drugs originally developed as antidepressants: the selective serotonin reuptake inhibitors, or SSRIs.
+Since the 1970s, it has been known that drugs that affect a specific brain chemical -- serotonin -- are particularly helpful in OCD.
+These include a particular tricyclic antidepressant called clomipramine (Anafranil) and also the class of antidepressant drugs called selective serotonin reuptake inhibitors, or SSRIs.
 SSRIs approved by the FDA for treatment of OCD include Prozac, Zoloft, Luvox, and Paxil.
 Other SSRIs may also be used.

-While these drugs offer at least a little help for most people with OCD, they aren't a cure.
+While these drugs can offer substantial help for many people with OCD, they aren't a cure.
 When a person stops taking them, OCD symptoms often come back.
-Other medications, particularly atypical antipsychotics such as risperidone, aripiprazole or quetiapine, may be used to supplement the SSRIs to help control symptoms.
+Other medications, particularly atypical antipsychotics such as Risperdal, Abilify or Seroquel, may be used to supplement the SSRIs to help control symptoms.